jamerst/AutoTag/README.md

 - Supports mp4 and mkv containers

 ## Known Issues
-- Movie tagging is still in beta, so filename parsing is incomplete and sometimes removes more than it should, or misses some parts.
-If some parts are kept in, you may have to rename the file to remove all the tags in the filename so it just contains the title. **Please create an issue if you encounter problems, this will help to improve the parsing.**
+- Some movie filenames may not parse correctly.
+To fix this you may have to remove extra information from the filename, keeping just the title and year should allow the name to successfully parse. **Please create an issue if you encounter problems, this will help to improve the parsing.**
 - Matroska artwork thumbnails don't show up, but this is a problem with Windows (as per usual). <sup>1</sup>

 <sup>1</sup> A 3rd party shell extension, [Icaros](http://shark007.net/tools.html), is available which allows the artwork to be shown in Windows Explorer (along with other useful file information).